sparkfun/SparkFun_Qwiic_RFID_ID-XXLA/README.md

 The SparkFun Qwiic RFID has a buzzer and LED that indicates that card has been scanned.
 We’ve included a jumper to disconnect the buzzer, a jumper for the I2C pull-up resistors, an interrupt jumper, and finally an address jumper.
 The Qwiic RFID comes fully decked out in Qwiic connectors, no need to solder a thing, just plug it in and start scanning!

-We do not plan to regularly produce SparkFun products so get them while they’re hot!

 Repository Contents
 -------------------

 * **/Firmware** - The core sketch that runs the SparkFun Qwiic RFID ID-XXLA
 * **/Arduino Examples** - A number of examples to show how to read buttons with time, change the I2C address and scan for I2C devices
 * **/ATtiny Firmware** - Default firmware for the Qwiic RFID
 * **/Hardware** - Eagle design files (.brd, .sch)

 Documentation